Maryland State Arts Councilors

 Shelley Morhaim was appointed to the Maryland State Arts Council in July 2013.
 She is a writer and filmmaker.
 Among her credits are the award-winning documentary The Next Industrial Revolution and the Arts Education in Maryland Schools (AEMS) film Hard Fun: Transforming American Education Through the Arts.
 Morhaim has served...
 Read More

 Carla Du PreeHoward County

 Carla Du Pree is the Executive Director of CityLit Baltimore.
 Carla is a fiction writer, literary consultant, state arts ambassador, and speaker.

 In 2012 she was appointed to the Maryland State Arts Council (MSAC) and serves as the Chair of the Diversity Outreach Committee.
-She’s currently on the One Maryland One Book Selection Committee, and has served as a county and state judge for...
+She’s currently on the One Maryland One Book Selection...
 Read More

 Joan M.G.
 LyonGarrett County